Using webhooks

 }

-These fields that may contain any sensitive PII/PHI information will be redacted by default.
-However, you may adjust your redaction settings in your Account Settings in the Lob dashboard under the "Webhooks Payload" section.
+Fields that may contain any sensitive PII/PHI information will be redacted by default.
+However, you may adjust your redaction settings in your Settings in the Lob dashboard under Account > "Webhooks Payload."

 Lob is unable to retrieve any payload information retroactively during the time when this Webhooks Payload account setting is marked "Redacted."

 Because tracking events only exist in the Live Environment, these event types cannot be subscribed to in the Test Environment.
-To debug, you can trigger a mock event to your server by using our Debugger tool.
+If you are looking to debug these types of events, you can trigger a mock event to your server by using our Debugger tool.

 Integration tips